brional/recipe-quiz/README.md

 I created a personality quiz that tells you which recipe you are based on the answers you give, these are a selection of Guosto customer favourites.
 I am currently learning javascript so this project has taken longer than expected to complete.

 ## Development
 This project was created using javascript as the backend aswell as Html and CSS to display the page.
-This project is being developed in VScode using the Live serve extension.
+This project is being developed in VScode using the Live server extension.

 ## Demo